digital-asset/docs.daml.com/docs/3.1/docs/tsa-arch/sdlc.rst

 * Bug fixes and feature rollouts for off-ledger components follow standard design and development practices, similar to Web2 apps and enterprise services.
 * Rolling out changes to Daml code requires additional considerations:
   * Daml code represents shared rules, requiring coordination across multiple administrative domains during upgrade.
-  * As an API definition for cross-organization workflows, changes to Daml code must be reflected in all components using it, ideally with backward compatibility to minimize code updates in dependent systems.
+  * As an API definition for cross-organization workflows, changes to Daml code must be reflected in all components using that code, ideally with backward compatibility to minimize code updates in dependent systems.

 1. Key Takeaways
 ================